-- 7.2 Universal Credit is now the primary means-tested benefit which has been introduced over the last few years.
+- 8.2 Universal Credit is now the primary means-tested benefit which has been introduced over the last few years.
 Universal Credit replaces the following benefits:

-- Child Tax Credit
+- 8.2.1.1 Child Tax Credit

-- Housing Benefit
+- 8.2.1.2 Housing Benefit

-- Income Support
+- 8.2.1.3 Income Support

-- Income-based Jobseeker's Allowance (JSA)
+- 8.2.1.4 Income-based Jobseeker's Allowance (JSA)

-- Income-related Employment and Support Allowance (ESA)
+- 8.2.1.5 Income-related Employment and Support Allowance (ESA)

-- Working Tax Credit
+- 8.2.1.6 Working Tax Credit

-Full roll-out of Universal Credit is largely completed, meaning students applying for benefits either for the first time, or due to a change in circumstances will apply for Universal Credit (rather than any of the benefits or credits listed above).
-The longer-term intention is that students who are currently in receipt of any of the above will be transferred over to Universal Credit, though that timetable continues to be subject to some delays.
+Full roll-out of Universal Credit is largely completed, meaning students applying for benefits either for the first time, or due to a change in circumstances will apply for Universal Credit (rather than any of the benefits or credits listed above) and most students who were receiving the above benefits have been migrated over to Universal Credit.